 Unlike other retirement plans, Roth IRAs do not have required minimum distributions once a person reaches a certain age.
-Therefore, someone can continue to grow their tax-deferred retirement savings for as long as they’d like without being forced to make mandatory withdrawals.
+Therefore, a person can continue to grow their tax-deferred retirement savings for as long as they’d like without being forced to make mandatory withdrawals.

 Moreover, an often overlooked benefit is that using a Backdoor Roth IRA to invest in real estate, through an SDIRA or otherwise, is an excellent way for high-net-worth individuals to diversify their retirement accounts.

-Those who invest in traditional retirement accounts, be it a 401k or otherwise, are usually limited to what types of investments they can make (usually centered around stocks and bonds).
+Investors in traditional retirement accounts, such as 401K, typically face restrictions on the types of investments they can pursue, which usually revolve around stocks and bonds.
 Using a Backdoor Roth IRA, people will have the opportunity to invest a greater share of their retirement savings into alternative assets like real estate.

 The Proposed Elimination of Backdoor Roth IRAs

 In November, the U.S. House of Representatives passed a version of President Biden’s “Build Back Better” bill that would eliminate Backdoor Roth IRA conversions.
-According to the House-passed bill, all taxpayers would be prohibited from converting their after-tax contributions using this “backdoor” process.
+The House-passed bill prohibits all taxpayers from converting their after-tax contributions through the “backdoor” process.

-This proposed change is part of a larger effort to curtail what are perceived to be tax-avoidance strategies for the wealthy.
+This proposed change is one component of a broader initiative to reduce tax-avoidance methods aimed at the affluent.
 For example, an investigative report found that Paypal founder Peter Theil reportedly has a Roth IRA valued at more than $5 billion – something that would be nearly impossible to achieve without using this “backdoor” strategy.